CasualPokePlayer/GSE/README.md

 * Features not useful for speedrunners in runs or practice are not present (e.g. no cheat code support)

 ***Quality of Life***
-* 100 savestate slots (operating on a "set" system with 10 slots available per slot, i.e. 10 sets with 10 slots each)
+* 100 savestate slots (operating on a "set" system with 10 slots available per set, i.e. 10 sets with 10 slots each)
 * Drag-n-drop support, for both ROM files and savestates
 * Support for 7z/rar/tar/gz/zip compressed ROMs
 * Color correction config option, using formulas from [SameBoy](https://github.com/LIJI32/SameBoy)
 * SGB border (for Super Game Boy 2 emulation) can be hidden with a config option
+* Discord Rich Presence support available as a config option (off by default)

 ***GUI***
 * Nearest Neighbor, Billinear, and Sharp Billinear filtering options